Can I trust Thailand as your place of manufacture, and why don’t you make your products in the US?

 Yes, you can absolutely trust Thailand as a place of manufacture.

 As you can see with our products, they are quite different than most pet food brands.
 We reach these results though our manufacturing partner’s unparalleled capabilities, something we truly cannot find anywhere else, regardless of country of manufacture.
 You can see the difference upon opening a can, and your companions can taste the difference!

+Thailand is recognized as a world leader when it comes to food production for people.
 If you look around the supermarket, you may be surprised to learn that much of the food for people has been produced in Thailand, such as fish and fruit.
 In fact, the US imports about 80% of its fish with a large portion coming from Thai plants.
 If you eat fish at a restaurant, there is a strong chance that it was caught in Pacific waters and processed in an Asian plant.

 In that regard, our factory is a human food facility that also makes pet food.
 As such, the processing of the pet food must meet those of international human processing standards.
 Perhaps the strictest human processing standard is called the British Retail Consortium (BRC).
 Our factory earned an “A” on the BRC standard for human consumption, and this distinction would also apply to the pet food side.